 LeadersUp has partnered with forward-thinking employer partners to address this problem head-on, and we are able to showcase that young adults who are justice-involved are much more than how they appear on paper.
-Through our hiring fairs – that effectuate access, exposure, and a bi-directional exchange between employers and young adults, our rm position is on the need to identify new sources of talent potential in order to meet our national labor shortage.
-LeadersUp has been on the cutting edge of connecting the dots for employers and justice-involved young adults to achieve mutually bene cial wins in employment.
+Through our hiring fairs, which effectuate access, exposure, and a two-way exchange between employers and young adults, our focus is on the need to identify new sources of talent potential in order to meet our national labor shortage.
+LeadersUp has been on the cutting edge of connecting the dots for employers and justice-involved young adults to achieve mutually beneficial wins in employment.

 We author this report to highlight how negative perception and bias impact those most susceptible to repeated and systematic interaction with the criminal justice system and the role it has on their lifelong employment (and education) outcomes.

-Overwhelmingly, this has broad implications for our nation’s ability to compete effectively in a 21st Century economy where there is a widening talent divide that continues to hurt businesses.
-Finally, though the conversation often begins with incarceration, this report highlights that arresting youth, especially youth of color, can lead to profound disconnection: this is where perception change must begin and we invite employers to be a part of a coalition to advance fair chance practices for this untapped source of talent potential.
+Overwhelmingly, this has broad implications for our nation’s ability to compete effectively in a 21st century economy where there is a widening talent divide that continues to hurt businesses.
+Finally, though the conversation often begins with incarceration, this report highlights that arresting youth, especially youth of color, can lead to profound disconnection.
+This is where perception change must begin, and we invite employers to be part of a coalition to advance fair chance practices for this untapped source of talent potential.